 - 1. Performance on trade date basis, gross-of-fees in accordance with the CFA Institute's Global Investment Performance Standards. - 2.
 Merrill Lynch Indices provided by Bloomberg Financial Markets. - 3.
 The total returns shown for periods longer than a year are the annualized returns for the stated period. - 4.
-Since inception performance for all portfolios other than 'BPCA Other Post Employment Benefits' and 'BPCPC Other Post Employment Benefits' is calculated from January 31, 2006 to present. - Since inception performance for the BPCA Other Post-Employment Benefits performance is calculated from January 31, 2008 to present. - Since inception performance for the BPCPC Other Post-Employment Benefits performance is calculated from February 12, 2010 to present. - For the Reserve Fund,' the inception of the BAML 1-5 Year Treasury Index as the performance benchmark is July 31, 2013.
+Performance for the 2003 Reserve Fund, BPCPC Operating Reserve Contingency, Insurance Fund, and Operating Budget Reserve were impacted in the 2nd and 3rd calendar quarters of 2019 by a temporary suspension of investment strategy in order to provide liquidity for the 2019 bond financing. - 5.
+Since inception performance for all portfolios other than 'BPCA Other Post Employment Benefits' and 'BPCPC Other Post Employment Benefits' is calculated from January 31, 2006 to present. - Since inception performance for the BPCA Other Post-Employment Benefits performance is calculated from January 31, 2008 to present. - Since inception performance for the BPCPC Other Post-Employment Benefits performance is calculated from February 12, 2010 to present. - For the 'Reserve Fund,' the inception of the BAML 1-5 Year Treasury Index as the performance benchmark is July 31, 2013.
 For prior periods, the BAML 1-10 Year Treasury Index was utilized.